 A standard alternative unit (in file '4wexcpol.adb' in the standard GNAT distribution) is used to enable the asynchronous abort capability on targets that do not normally support the capability.
 The version of Poll in this file makes a call to the appropriate runtime routine to test for an abort condition.

-Note that polling can also be enabled by use of the '-gnatP' switch.
-See Section "Switches for gcc" in GNAT User's Guide, for details.
+Note that polling can also be enabled by use of the -gnatP switch.
+See the GNAT User's Guide for details.